lucamaraschi/upring/README.md

 ```

 We recommend using [baseswim](http://github.com/mcollina/baseswim) to
 run a base node.
-It also avalailable as a tiny docker image.
+It also available as a tiny docker image.

 <a name="api"></a>
 ## API